bramburn/gnssgo/cmd/top708reader/README.md

 - Verify that the device is sending data in the expected format
 - Try a different data mode
 - Check the baud rate settings

+### NTRIP Connection Issues

+If you have trouble connecting to the NTRIP server:
+- Verify the server address, port, username, password, and mountpoint
+- Check your internet connection
+- Ensure the NTRIP server is online and the mountpoint exists

+### RTK Fix Not Achieved

+If you can't get an RTK fixed solution:
+- Ensure you have a clear view of the sky
+- Check that the NTRIP corrections are appropriate for your location
+- Verify that your GNSS receiver supports RTK
+- Make sure the base station is within the recommended distance (typically <30km)